Optics & Sights

 - Water- and fog-proof designs ensure reliability in all conditions

 Also bear in mind weight and balance.
-A heavy scope on a lightweight replica can affect handling, particularly during prolonged use.
+A heavy scope on a lightweight replica can affect handling and reduce your speed when moving.

-What should you look out for when buying a pair of glasses?
+What should you look out for when buying an optical device?

-- Magnification: 1x for speed, 3x or higher for range
+- Magnification: 1x for speed, 3x or higher for distance

 - Installation: Check compatibility with your rail and installation height